 Once a final determination is made regarding custody, it is not permanent.
 As the children grow and their needs change, or the parent’s circumstances change, the orders may need to be modified.
 Any modification request to the custody orders requires a showing that there is a change of circumstances and that a modification in the best interest of the child.
 This is a higher burden than merely showing the best interests of the child.
 A modification of just the visitation schedule merely requires the parties to show that the requested modification is in the child’s best interests.

-If you need to modify your custody or visitation orders, or you would like to discuss your custody or visitation options, please call Moore Law for Children to schedule a consultation to discuss your goals and strategies.
+If you need to modify your custody or visitation orders, or you would like to discuss your custody or visitation options, please call our experienced family law lawyers to schedule a consultation to discuss your goals and strategies.